 Broward League Today

-Today, the Broward League of Cities is a non-partisan, non-profit organization comprised of elected officials from Broward County’s 31 municipal governments.
-Membership also includes a representative of Broward County government.
-The organization is a voluntary association which serves over 1.8 million residents and more than 125 associate government, non-profit and business organizations.
+Today, the Broward League of Cities is a non-partisan, non-profit organization comprised of elected officials from Broward County’s 31 municipal governments and a representative of the Broward County Commission.
+The League is a voluntary association that serves over 1.8 million residents and more than 125 associate government, non-profit, and business organizations.

-Its members are constantly exchanging ideas and experiences to arrive at platforms that will benefit the community as a whole.
-The organization continues to grow and change as it constantly explores and vets new ideas, programs, initiatives and services that will provide an enhanced quality of life to residents in Broward County.
+The League continues to grow and adapt as it constantly explores and vets new ideas, programs, initiatives, and services that will provide an enhanced quality of life to residents, business owners, and key stakeholders in Broward County.

 The Big Picture